WLAN-Pi/wlanpi-profiler/.github/ISSUE_TEMPLATE/bug_template.md

       label: Relevant log output
       description: Please copy and paste any relevant log output.
 This will be automatically formatted into code, so no need for backticks.
       value: |
+        **Commands**

-        * Run `$ sudo profiler --debug`, reproduce the issue, and paste in the full output.
+         - Run `$ sudo profiler --list_interfaces`, and paste in the full output.
-        * Run `$ sudo profiler --list_interfaces`, and paste in the full output.
+         - Run `$ sudo profiler --debug`, reproduce the issue, and paste in the full output.
       render: shell
     validations:
-      required: ture
+      required: true
   - type: checkboxes
     id: contribs
     attributes:
       label: Contributions
       description: By submitting this issue, you should review our [developer documentation](https://github.com/WLAN-Pi/developers).
       options:
         - label: I have read the contribution guidelines
           required: true